-Péter Cserne has joined the University of Aberdeen as a reader in law in June 2020.
+Péter Cserne joined the University of Aberdeen as a reader in law in June 2020.
+He was promoted to Personal Chair with effect from August 2022.

-A lawyer and economist by training, he has published widely on jurisprudence, economic analysis of law, contract law and theory, as well as the history of legal and political thought.
+A lawyer and economist by training, he has published widely on jurisprudence, comparative law, contract law and the history of legal and political thought.

 Péter earned his Ph.D. at the University of Hamburg, Germany.
-He has held visiting positions at Columbia, Oxford, Toronto, and Genoa Universities, the Max Planck Institute for Comparative Private Law and the Hamburg Institute for Advanced Study.
+He has held visiting positions at Columbia, Oxford, Toronto, and Genoa Universities, the Max Planck Institute for Comparative Private Law.
+In 2022 he was a fellow at the Hamburg Institute for Advanced Study.
 He is an Extramural Fellow of Tilburg Law and Economics Center (TILEC) and the founder and convener of MetaLawEcon, an international academic network for research on the foundations of Law & Economics.

 - PhD Law2008 - University of Hamburg